Ramesseum: Second courtyard

 Remains of the second court include part of the internal façade of the pylon and a portion of the Osiride portico on the right.
 Scenes of war and the rout of the Hittites at Kadesh are repeated on the walls.
 In the upper registers, are shown a feast in honour of the phallic god Min, god of fertility.
 On the opposite side of the court the few Osiride pillars and columns still left furnish an idea of the original grandeur.
 Scattered remains of the two statues of the seated king which once flanked the entrance to the temple can also be seen, one in pink granite and the other in black granite.
 The head of one of these has been removed to the British Museum.
 Thirty-nine out of the forty-eight columns in the great hypostyle hall, which is 41 by 31 m, still stand in the central rows.
 They are decorated with the usual scenes of the king before various gods.
 Part of the ceiling, decorated with gold stars on a blue, ground has also been preserved.
 The sons and daughters of Ramesses appear in the procession on the few walls left.
 The sanctuary was composed of three consecutive rooms, with eight columns and the tetrastyle cell.
 Part of the first room, with the ceiling decorated with astral scenes, and a few remains of the second room are all that is left.

 Adjacent to the north of the hypostyle hall was a smaller temple; this was dedicated to Ramesses's mother, Tuya, and to his beloved chief wife, Nefertari.
 To the south of the first courtyard stood the temple palace.
 The complex was surrounded by various storerooms, granaries, workshops, and other ancillary buildings, some built as late as Roman times.

 A temple of Seti I, of which nothing is now left but the foundations, once stood to the right of the hypostyle hall.
 It consisted of a peristyle court with two chapel shrines.
 The entire complex was surrounded by mudbrick walls which started at the gigantic southeast pylon.

 A cache of papyri and ostraca dating back to the Third Intermediate Period (11th to 8th centuries BC) indicates that the temple was also the site of an important scribal school.

 The site was in use before Ramesses had the first stone put in place: beneath the hypostyle hall, modern archaeologists have found a shaft tomb from the Middle Kingdom, yielding a rich hoard of religious and funerary artefacts.
+Part of a causeway, intended to connect to the incomplete Mortuary Temple of Mentuhotep III were also found underneath the foundations of the Ramesseum.